Torathion/promeister/README.md

 </p>
 </p>

-`promeister` is a `Promise` class wrapper extending the core functionality with several vital features for complex promise constellations while still remaining simplicity in the implementation.
+`promeister` is a `Promise` class wrapper extending the core functionality with several vital features for complex promise constellations while still remaining simplicity in the implementation and can be used as a **drop-in replacement** for promises.
 It is written in the same style as a normal `Promise`, but with additional features such as:

 - `AbortController` support
 - Timeouts